 Available with Standard or Advanced license.

 This tutorial presents an example of how you can get started using an enterprise geodatabase in PostgreSQL on a Microsoft Windows server.
-This tutorial assumes that you have already installed ArcGIS Server and either ArcGIS Desktop or ArcGIS Pro, and that you have connection information for both the database and geodatabase administrator logins.
+This tutorial assumes that you have already installed ArcGIS Server and ArcGIS Pro, and that you have connection information for both the database and geodatabase administrator logins.

 Install and configure PostgreSQL